opsschool/curriculum/shell_tools_101.rst

 ``awk`` is a very powerful utility that lets you extract and manipulate data from files.

-For example, if you had a file ``students.txt`` that stored a list of student names, ages and email addresses in columns separated by a space:
+For example, if you had a file ``students.txt`` similar to the one above, but with the fields separated by a space:

 .. code-block:: console